-Finding the best cheap HDMI switcher can be a daunting task.
-This is because there are literally thousands of different models — most of which are clones of existing products.
-To complicate matters, there are also "name brand" HDMI switchers, which are rebadges of generic devices sold at a premium.
+Finding the best cheap HDMI switcher can be a downright daunting task.
+This is because there are, quite literally, thousands of different models — most of which are clones of existing products.
+Complicating matters are the numerous "name brand" HDMI switchers, which are rebadged generic devices sold at a premium.

 One thing to note is that you'll see the same switches below under hundreds of different listings online.
 These are typically white-label products that are purchased in bulk by resellers who then slap a brand on them.
 So, the same switch might have a listing saying it's made by "SGEYR" and another by "SkycropHD," but they're the same thing.

 To help you make the most informed choice, we've cut through the chaff and tested some of the best HDMI switches currently available.

 The best cheap HDMI switchers you can buy today